sankket/sankket/README.md

 # Hello There 👋

 My name is Sanket godbole and I am a recent Information Technology graduate from Government College of Engineering, Aurangabad.
 I love working on projects and applications where I can see it have a positive impact in people.
-Currently I am a Software Engineer Intern at kanthaka, a startup company focused on bettering one's mental health.
+Currently I am a Software Engineer Intern at kanthaka, a startup company.

+## Blurb about me

 - 🔭 I’m currently working on doing various problems on gfg, interviewbit to better my skills and working of algorithms.

 - 🌱 I’m currently learning more about Application developement and machine learning models and its deployment & Solving problems with Codes.

-- 💬 Ask me about projects, Undergraduate Researchs and for Coffee :)
+- 💬 Ask me about projects, Undergraduate Research and for Coffee :)

+### Contact
-- 📫 How to reach me: sanket.godbole31@gmail.com or linkedIn
+- 📫 How to reach me: sanket.godbole31@gmail.com or [linkedIn] - (https://www.linkedin.com/in/sanket-godbole-b6503813a/)